bnquynhnhu/bnquynhnhu.github.io/_posts/2021-01-02-overview-of-data-analysis.md

 ---
 layout: post
 title: Overview of data analysis
+toc: 1
 categories: [DA-100]
 tags: [PowerBI,DA-100]
 date: 2021-02-01
 ---

+Data analysis is the process of identifying, cleaning, transforming, and modeling data to discover meaningful and useful information.
+The data is then crafted into a story through reports for analysis to support the critical decision-making process.

 To analyze data, core components of analytics are divided into the following categories: